8 Crucial Signs of Possible Kidney Failure Most People Ignore

 - Burning at the end of urination.

-One of this organ’s primary purposes is to produce the hormone called erythropoietin, which participates in red blood cell production, for transporting oxygen via the blood.
+One of this organ’s primary purposes is to produce the hormone called erythropoietin, which participates in red blood cell production for transporting oxygen through the blood.

-If either of your kidneys fails, this substance production will decrease and consequently, you will feel fatigued.
+If either of your kidneys fails, this substance production will decrease and you may consequently feel fatigued.
+Because of this, you may experience more fatigue, muscle pain, and difficulty concentrating.

 5. Feeling cold

-People who suffer from this condition oftentimes state that the cold doesn’t go away even when exposed to sun, and they could even experience chills.
+People who suffer from this condition oftentimes state that the cold sensation doesn’t go away even when exposed to the sun and that they may sometimes even experience chills.

 6. Lower back pain

-Sharp, lower back pain, or pain in the side, could be a sign of kidney disease.
+Sharp, lower back pain or pain in the side could be signs of possible kidney disease.

-This pain is related to polycystic kidney disease, kidney stones, and liver conditions, which generally increase after standing for long periods of time.
+This pain is related to polycystic kidney disease, kidney stones, and liver conditions, which generally gets worse after standing for long periods of time.
+This shouldn’t be confused with common back pain.

 7. Metallic taste in your mouth